balderdashy/sails-mongo/README.md

 # MongoAdapter

-> Unfinished!
-Let me know if you'd like to help.  @mikermcneil on twitter.
+> Unreleased on npm, pending some more testing, but very nearly ready.
+Let me know if you'd like to help test!  @mikermcneil on twitter.
+> Thanks again to Ted Kulp.

 Sails adapter for MongoDB.